Ramizah/teamTwoGame/README.md

 Other things:

 1. 3D physics dice
-2. Doubles roll and maybe when roll double twice = goToPrison functuon
+2. Doubles roll and maybe when roll double twice = goToPrison function
 3. A log in and setup page
 4. Nice background and imported designs and stuff